-- 1. "CD" specification - 2.
-"ENERGY CONSERVING II" - Start the engine, and then let it idle for several minutes while checking it for oil leakage.
-If oil is leaking, immediately turn the engine off and check for the cause. - Turn the engine off, and then check the oil level and correct it if necessary.
+- 11. Start the engine, and then let it idle for several minutes while checking it for oil leakage.
+If oil is leaking, immediately turn the engine off and check for the cause. - Turn the engine off, wait a few minutes until the oil settles, and then check the oil level and correct it if necessary.